Core Curriculum Lecture Series

 Weekly invasive (catheterization) and non-invasive (echocardiography and nuclear cardiology) conferences are integrated topic-wise into the core curriculum and audience response series.

-This is an hour lecture presented by guest lecturers on current, clinically important topics.
+This is an hour lecture featuring leading experts in cardiology discussing current and clinically important topics.

 Electrocardiograms are interpreted and discussed by the fellows and attendings.
 Electrophysiology principles are presented.